-(HONORS) FINAL PROJECT: 35%
+(HONORS) FINAL PROJECT: 20%

-Honors students, in general, are required to write a sustained research paper for each of their honors courses, and ENG 1091G is no exception.
-You will write on a topic arranged with me during the course of the semester.
-Part of the assessment for this paper will include a project proposal, revisions, and a brief presentation of your work.
+Those of you who are honors students are required to write a sustained research paper on a topic you will arrange with me during the course of the semester.
+Those of you not taking this course for honors credit will write a significantly shorter, yet important paper.
+Part of the assessment for this paper will include a project proposal, and a brief presentation of your work.
 This presentation will be informal and is intended solely to give you an opportunity to hone your skills in a friendly environment.
 That is, the presentation is required, but not graded.
 We all want to hear about what you are working on, thinking about, and/or some of the discoveries you have made.